anvaka/word2vec-graph/README.md

 We can simply iterate over every single word in the dictionary and add them into a graph.
 But what would be an edge in this graph?

-We draw an edge between two words if distance between emvedding vectors is shorter than a given threshold.
+We draw an edge between two words if distance between embedding vectors is shorter than a given threshold.

 Once the graph is constructed, I'm using a method described here: [Your own graphs](https://github.com/anvaka/pm#your-own-graphs)